Dan Severn: World Wrestling Federation (1997–1999)

-Severn made his first appearance in the WWF with the NWA Worlds Heavyweight Championship on June 23, 1997, to join the color commentary team.
-Severn had not signed a contract with WWF by this point.
-He commentated on Ken Shamrock's match against Rockabilly (Billy Gunn).
-Ken won the match with a belly-to-belly suplex followed by an ankle lock.
-After the match, the two had a stare down and eventually shook hands.
+Severn made his first appearance, with the NWA World's Heavyweight Championship belt, in the World Wrestling Federation (WWF, now WWE) on the June 23, 1997 episode of Monday Night Raw, which aired from Cobo Hall in Detroit, joining the color commentary team for Ken Shamrock's match against Rockabilly, although he had not yet signed a contract with the WWF at that point.
+Shamrock won in a squash match with a belly-to-belly suplex followed by an ankle lock before confronting Severn at ringside.
+After a tense staredown, Severn and Shamrock eventually shook hands, showing mutual respect for one another.

-As NWA champion, Severn debuted in the World Wrestling Federation in February 1998 during a story line where the NWA invaded the WWF.
-Severn also wrestled on NWA territories at the same time during his tenure with the WWF.
+As NWA champion, Severn debuted in the World Wrestling Federation in March 1998 during a story line where the NWA invaded the WWF.
+Severn also wrestled on NWA territories simultaneous to his tenure with the WWF.
 Severn was first seen attacking The Headbangers when they were feuding with Bob Holly and Bart Gunn, who were a part of the NWA invasion.
 In his debut match on March 31, he defeated Flash Funk in quick fashion.
 He was briefly managed by Jim Cornette who commentated during his matches and helped "get him over".
-During his entrance, he and Jim carried his titles consisting of UFC/MMA championship belts and the NWA world's heavyweight title.
-Cornette stated that "He has so many titles he keeps some at home because he can't take them in the airport", which is why Dan brought his most prestigious championships.
+During his entrance, Severn and Cornette carried Severn's titles consisting of mixed martial arts championship belts and the NWA world's heavyweight title.
+Cornette stated that "He has so many titles he keeps some at home because he can't take them in the airport", which is why Severn brought only his most prestigious championships.
 His character was portrayed as a heel (villain).
-Like Flash Funk, he defeated multiple opponents afterwards, the likes of Savio Vega and Mosh, in quick fashion and by showing some of his Mixed Martial style and ability.
+Like Flash Funk, he defeated multiple opponents afterwards, the likes of Savio Vega and Mosh, in quick fashion and by showing some of his MMA style and ability.
 This led to a winning streak.
 The NWA invasion was brief and saw the debut of The Midnight Express and a repackaged Jeff Jarrett.
 Barry Windham was also a member.
 Severn would tag team with these members from the stable.
 Severn would then leave the stable soon after to continue further singles competition on his own.

 He feuded with old MMA rival Ken Shamrock, where the WWF played up their history in UFC.
 During his one-year tenure, he competed in the Brawl for All tournament, (a legitimate shoot boxing competition) beating The Godfather in the first round.
 However, he withdrew prior to the quarterfinals, allowing The Godfather to advance by default.
 He would also take part in the 1998 King of the Ring tournament, defeating D'Lo Brown and Owen Hart before losing to The Rock in the semi-finals.